Did you ever ask yourself “is there a hobby welding class near me“?

 Wire Feed.
 Wire feed welding can also be called metal insert welding (MIG) or gas metal arc welding (GMAW).
 A class in wired feed welding provides hands-on practice with welding equipment.
-Learn about the different shielding gases and the types of wire that is commonly used.
+Learn about the different shielding gases and the types of wire that are commonly used.

 Other things you might learn include:

-- Reading and welding of symbols and codes
+- Reading and welding symbols and codes

 - Electricity principles